uktrade/uk-trade-quotas-dashboard/README.md

 For more information, see <https://observablehq.com/framework/getting-started>.

-## Making and previewing changes in GitHub
+## Making and previewing changes without a local dev environment

 It's possible to make changes to this dashboard directly in the [github.dev web-based editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor), and to preview changes before changing the [production dashboard](https://uktrade.github.io/uk-trade-quotas-dashboard/).